 Automatic Teller Machine Withdrawal Fees

 Using your usual card at an overseas ATM usually results in your bank hitting you with a $5 fee on top of whatever the local operator will nab for the service and a currency conversion fee.
 Another option is actually traveler’s cheques rather than travel money cards because with the latter you don’t have to have ID.
 Yes, cards are more convenient, but If your cheques are lost or stolen, they can be replaced in 24 hours.
 Cards can take much longer.
-Traveler’s cheques can be converted into many different currencies, with no transaction fees, which are paid when you buy the cheques.
+Traveler’s cheques and instant money can be converted into many different currencies, with no transaction fees, which are paid when you buy the cheques.
 On the whole, traveler’s cheques are a cheaper option but providing you are careful with your travel card, or you get one with no conversion fee, and you’re aware of the limitations of cheques, you will make the right decision.

 Domestic and International Flights Excess Baggage Fees